Advanced Docker¶

 sudo chmod +x /usr/local/bin/docker-compose

-1. Build and Run with docker-compose up -d command
+- Build and Run with

 $ docker-compose up -d